 Sister Jeanne entered the Congregation at the Maryknoll Sisters Center, Maryknoll, NY on September 2nd, 1952 (from the archdiocese of St. Louis).
 She pronounced First Vows March 7th, 1955 at the Center and Final Vows March 7th 1961 in Hong Kong.

-“Let us go and see what God has in store for us.
-“These words of Mother Mary Joseph echo in the heart of every missioner, including Sister Jeanne Houlihan, who entered in September, 1952 from the archdiocese of St. Louis.
-Her first assignment was to Hong Kong to teach religion and home economics at Maryknoll Convent School.
+Her first overseas assignment was to Hong Kong in 1955.
+After Cantonese Language study at the Chinese University of Hong Kong, Jeanne began to teach religion and home economics at Maryknoll Convent School.
 Later, she became principal and supervisor of the same school.
 She also served as Chairperson of the Secondary Schools and as Biblical Knowledge Examination Coordinator.

-Sr. Jeanne has recently returned to Maryknoll, NY where she is contributing her skills in the Development Department.
+Sister Jeanne returned to Maryknoll, NY in 2010 where she continues to share her leadership skills in the Development Department.